Skip to main content

 Check What Metadata the Video Already Contains

 Download: MediaInfo.
-Use it to check if the M2TS(.m2ts) or Matroska(.mkv) video file has any streams or metadata you want to add or exclude.
+Use it to check if your video file (eg. M2TS(.m2ts), Matroska(.mkv), .mp4, .mov) has any streams or metadata you want to add or exclude.
 MediaInfo metadata example:

 MediaInfo